avantonder/bacQC/README.md

 ## Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
-**bacQC** is a bioinformatics best-practise analysis pipeline for trimming Illumina reads with skewer, assessing read quality with fastQC and species composition with Kraken2 and Bracken.
+**bacQC** is a bioinformatics analysis pipeline for trimming Illumina reads with fastp, assessing read quality with fastQC and species composition with Kraken2 and Bracken.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.